-I don’t really know Hal Blaine, the man, although I would love to.
-I have bumped into him at American music shows during my Arbiter ‘AT’ days although we never got a chance to talk about drums, drummers and drumming.
-But what I do know about him is his playing, having during my lifetime played a great many of the songs he made famous.
+I didn’t really know Hal Blaine the man, although I would have loved to have.
+I did bump into him at American music shows although unfortunately we never got a chance to talk about drums, drummers and drumming.
+But what I do know about him is his playing, having during my lifetime played a great many of the songs he made famous and adapted Hal’s drum parts to records I was involved with. (and, like a great many sixties musicians sent them back to America as part of the ‘British Invasion’.)
 Naturally I wasn’t interested in doing approximations of what Hal played, I wanted to interpret them exactly the same as he did – possibly warts and all.
 Having said that, you would struggle to hear any mistakes in his drumming, although of course, as with all the best session players, there may have been some happy accidents!

 He was born Harold Simon Belsky on February 5th, 1929 the son of Russian/Jewish emigrants and is generally accepted as being the most recorded drummer of all time.
 But to put it into sharper perspective, it’s more accurate to call him the most prolific ‘popular’ music drummer.